 Moses continues reminding the people of Israel what happened in the past.
-ULT 15 So I turned around and came down the mountain, and the mountain was burning.
-The two tablets of the covenant {were} in my hands.
+ULT 15 And I turned and came down from the mountain, and the mountain was burning in the fire.
+And the two tablets of the covenant {were} in my two hands.
 UST 15 So I turned and went down the mountain, carrying in my hands the two stone tablets on which the Ten Commandments were written.
 Fire was burning all over the mountain. behold The word "behold" here shows that Moses was surprised by what he saw. molded for yourselves a calf The Israelites of the earlier generation had asked Aaron to make a metal calf so they could worship it.
 The full meaning of this statement can be made explicit.
 (See: Assumed Knowledge and Implicit Information) You had quickly turned aside out of the path that Yahweh had commanded you Moses speaks as if obeying God's commands were walking along a path.
 See how you translated these words in Deuteronomy 9:12.
-Alternate translation: "You had quickly disobeyed what Yahweh had commanded you" ULT 16 I looked, and behold, you had sinned against Yahweh your God.
-You had molded for yourselves a calf.
-You had quickly turned aside out of the path that Yahweh had commanded you.
+Alternate translation: "You had quickly disobeyed what Yahweh had commanded you" ULT 16 And I looked, and behold, you had sinned against Yahweh your God.
+You had made for yourselves a cast-image calf.
+You had quickly turned aside from the path that Yahweh had commanded you.
 UST 16 I looked, and I was shocked to see that your ancestors had committed a great sin against Yahweh.
 They very quickly had begun to do what Yahweh our God had commanded them not to do.
 They had requested Aaron to make for them a metal image of a calf to worship.
 General Information:

 Moses continues reminding the people of Israel about what happened in the past.
 I broke them before your eyes Here "your eyes" is a synecdoche for the people of Israel.
-Alternate translation: "I broke them right in front of you" or "I broke them where you could see them" (See: Synecdoche) ULT 17 I took the two tablets and threw them out of my hands.
-I broke them before your eyes.
+Alternate translation: "I broke them right in front of you" or "I broke them where you could see them" (See: Synecdoche) ULT 17 And I seized the two tablets and threw them out of my two hands.
+And I broke them before your eyes.
 UST 17 So while they were watching, I lifted up those two stone tablets and threw them on the ground, and they broke into pieces. lay facedown Alternate translation: "lay with my face on the ground."
-This is a way of showing that Yahweh was great and Moses was not. forty days and forty nights Alternate translation: "40 days and 40 nights" (See: Numbers) ULT 18 Again I lay facedown before Yahweh for forty days and forty nights; I neither ate bread nor drank water, because of all your sin that you had committed, in doing that which was evil in the sight of Yahweh, so as to provoke him to anger.
+This is a way of showing that Yahweh was great and Moses was not. forty days and forty nights Alternate translation: "40 days and 40 nights" (See: Numbers) ULT 18 And I fell on my knees before the face of Yahweh, as at the first, 40 days and 40 nights.
+I did not eat bread and I did not drink water, because of all your sin that you had committed, in doing evil in the eyes of Yahweh, to provoke him to anger.
 UST 18 Then I prostrated myself on the ground in Yahweh's presence as I had done before, and I did not eat or drink anything for forty days and nights.
 I did that because your ancestors had sinned against Yahweh and caused him to become very angry.
 General Information: